wulechuan/wulechuan-ts-echarts-vue2-component/文档集/说明书/ReadMe.en-US.md

 </template>
 ```

-> Note that this component carries **no** CSS, nor any CSS class names.
+> Note that **this component carries no CSS**, nor any CSS class names.
 While an eCharts instance requires its container DOM to have specific width and height.
 So you need to setup the size of the container, aka the root element of this component, yourself.
 As shown the example here, I setup the width and height with the help of the CSS class name "my-echarts".

 ```css
 <style>